sansan-sakura/sansan-sakura/README.md

  #                      Hej!
 I'm Sakura.

 -  🤖 I am a curious human being who loves to learn new things.
-Leaning is my best hobby 🌸 and I also love to be in nature with my children ⛺️
+Leaning is my best hobby but I also love to be in nature with my children ⛺️
 -  🦔 I believe in Scrates's quote 'I know that I know nothing', therefore I like to ask myself always "Why" to at least understand/know a bit more.
 -  🛠️ Techs: React/ TS/ JS/ Tailwind/ SCSS/ Node.js/ Next.js/ SSR/ Express
 -  📕 Currently learning:  PHP/WordPress while deepening my knowledge of TS/ React/ Next.js and programming skills in general.